georgexyz19/georgexyz.com/content/posts/gimp-tips.md

 PNG file from Inkscape has a much larger file size (4mb to 20mb).

 GIMP can open the SVG file directly, and export to a JPG file.
-The JGP from GIMP could have a much smaller size.
-The file I am working on reduced from about 4mb to 2mb.
+The JGP from GIMP could have a smaller size.
+The file size reduced from about 4mb to 2mb.

 <p class="text-muted">This article will be continuously updated (last update: 4/2/2021). <p>